-The idea of a "company that makes companies" is not new and, notably, precursors to the accelerator emphasized collocation of startups, early investment, expert resources, and expedited company development.55 The first accelerator, Y Combinator, debuted in 2005.56 Two important variants of accelerator model have emerged since 2005.
+The first accelerator, Y-Combinator, debuted in 2005.
+Since that time two important variants of the accelerator model have emerged.
 One is the for-profit private investment accelerator (the "IA").
 The IA takes an ownership stake in a portfolio of companies in exchange for services and a modest amount of capital.
-Akin to the venture capital during the latter half of the 20th century, IAs emerged as an "experiment in finance" designed to make a profit.57 A crucial difference between IAs and VCs is accelerators' emphasis on helping entrepreneurs at a
+Akin to the venture capital during the latter half of the 20th century, IAs emerged as an "experiment in finance" designed to make a profit.
+A crucial difference between IAs and VCs is accelerators' emphasis on helping entrepreneurs at a startup's earliest stages.
+IAs number at least 234, including high profile franchises such as 500 Startups, Techstars, and MuckerLab.
+The IA category also includes corporate-sponsored, affinity group, and post-accelerator accelerators.
+A second type of accelerator is the non-investment accelerator (a "NIA").
+A NIA seeks an impact that is measured in terms beyond a